 Perceptual and Motor Skills conforms to the SAGE house style.
 View the SAGE UK House Style guidelines.

-Perceptual and Motor Skills adheres to the APA reference style.
+Perceptual and Motor Skills adheres to the APA reference style, 7th Edition.
 View the APA guidelines to ensure your manuscript conforms to this reference style.

 Authors seeking assistance with English language editing, translation, or figure and manuscript formatting to fit the journal’s specifications should consider using SAGE Language Services.
 Visit SAGE Language Services on our Journal Author Gateway for further information.